+Objective:

-Objective: To create a public lands advocacy toolbox and practice persuasive letter writing and arguments.
+To create a public lands advocacy toolbox and practice persuasive letter writing and arguments.

-Legislative Process Review (10 min)
+Legislative Process Review (15 min)

-- 1. Explain to participants that having a basic understanding of the federal decisionmaking process can help you be actively involved in public lands protection. - 2.
+- Explain to participants that having a basic understanding of the federal decision making process can help you be actively involved in federal public lands protection. - 2.
 Divide participants into groups of 2-5 people and pass out sets of legislative process cards to each group.
 Allow 2-3 minutes for each group to put the process cards in order.
 Allow each group to report out and discuss the results.
-As you review the correct order, ask the group where they think it's possible for constituents to get involved in the process, noted by the \\. - a.
-Idea for change an individual or group is motivated to make their community better. \\These come from you! - b.
-Coalition building a group of concerned and/or affected people, businesses, and organizations work together to create a shared vision for a legislative proposal. \\Get involved with organizations that are part of coalitions looking to put forward legislation, attend informational meetings, tell businesses that you support their work, help gather letters of support and petition signatures. - c.
-Congressional sponsor recruitment the coalition identifies and recruits a Senator or Representative to introduce the bill in Congress. \\Contact your elected official and let them know that you support or oppose potential legislation. - d.
-Introduction into Congress sponsor in either the House or the Senate introduces the bill for consideration. - e.
+As you review the correct order, ask the group where they think it's possible for constituents to get involved in the process, noted by the . - a.
+Idea for change an individual or group is motivated to make their community better.
+These come from you! - b.
+Coalition building a group of concerned and/or affected people, businesses, and organizations work together to create a shared vision for a legislative proposal.
+Get involved with organizations that are part of coalitions looking to put forward legislation, attend informational meetings, tell businesses that you support their work, help gather letters of support and petition signatures. - c.
+Congressional sponsor recruitment the coalition identifies and recruits a senator or representative to introduce the bill in Congress.
+Contact your elected official and let them know that you support or oppose potential legislation. - d.
+Introduction into Congress the sponsor in either the House or the Senate introduces the bill for consideration. - e.
 Committee consideration the bill is sent to one or more committees.
-The committees generally hold a hearing, amends the bill, then vote on the bill.
-If the committee passes the bill, it is sent to the full House or Senate for a vote - f.
-Floor debate or unanimous consent bill goes to the floor of the House or Senate for floor debate prior to a vote.
-Bills that are not controversial bypass the floor debate process and get approved by unanimous consent. \\Contact your elected officials and let them know you support or oppose the bill. - g.
-Vote bills must pass in both the House of Representatives and the Senate. \\Contact your elected officials and let them know you support or oppose the bill. - h.
-Presidential signature/veto if the bill passes in both chambers it is sent to the President.
-The President signs the bill into law or vetoes the bill and sends it back to Congress.
+The committees generally hold a hearing, amend the bill, then vote on the bill.
+If the committee passes the bill, it is sent to the full House or Senate for a vote. - f.
+Floor debate or unanimous consent the bill goes to the floor of the House or Senate for floor debate prior to a vote.
+Bills that are not controversial bypass the floor debate process and get approved by unanimous consent.
+Contact your elected officials and let them know you support or oppose the bill. - g.
+Vote bills must pass in both the House of Representatives and the Senate.
+Contact your elected officials and let them know you support or oppose the bill.